UnboundVR/script-executor/README.md

 This way, whenever a `SomeEvent` or `SomeOtherEvent` is fired on that `EventEmitter`, all instances which have an `onSomeEvent` or `onSomeOtherEvent` method will have that method called.

-For convenience, there is a `wireEvents` method available in the default export, created for the `instances` reference, which can be used like this:
+For convenience, there is a `wireEvents` method available in the default export, created for the default `instances` property, which can be used like this:

 ```
 import executor from 'script-executor';